laszloszurok/hugo-website/content/arch-notes/other-software.md

 ## Pywal color genearation

-I like to add some extra prettiness to my window manager.
-[Pywal](https://github.com/dylanaraps/pywal) can generate colors based on your wallpaper and you can use them in your configuration files to have a unified colorscheme across your system.
+I like to add some extra prettiness to my window manager. {{< target-blank title="Pywal" url="https://github.com/dylanaraps/pywal" >}} can generate colors based on your wallpaper and you can use them in your configuration files to have a unified colorscheme across your system.
 It will also set your terminal colors.

 Install it from the AUR:
 ```terminal
 yay -S python-pywal
 ```
 You also need a utility to set a chosen image as your wallpaper.
-I'm using [feh](https://wiki.archlinux.org/index.php/Feh).
+I'm using {{< target-blank title="feh" url="https://wiki.archlinux.org/index.php/Feh" >}}.
 ```terminal
 sudo pacman -S feh
 ```